JoseMokeni/Image-Colorization/README.md

 where _**λ**_ is a coefficient to balance the contribution of the two losses to the final loss (of course the discriminator loss does not involve the L1 loss).

 Okay.
-I think it's enough for theory!
+We think it's enough for theory!
 Let's get our hands dirty with the code!
-In the following section, I first introduce the code to implement the paper and in the section after that, I will introduce a better strategy to get really amazing results in one or two hours of training and without needing huge amount of data!
+In the following section, We first introduce the code to implement the paper and in the section after that, We will introduce a better strategy to get really amazing results in one or two hours of training and without needing huge amount of data!

 ## 1 - Implementing the paper - Our Baseline

 ### 1.1- Loading Image Paths

-The paper uses the whole ImageNet dataset (with 1.3 million images!) but here I'm using only 8,000 images from COCO dataset for training which I had available on my device.
+The paper uses the whole ImageNet dataset (with 1.3 million images!) but here We are using only 8,000 images from COCO dataset for training which We had available on our device.
 So our training set size is 0.6% of what was used in the paper!
 You can use almost any dataset for this task as far as it contains many different scenes and locations which you hope it will learn to colorize.
 You can use ImageNet for example but you will only need 8000 of its images for this project.